OLIMEX/AgonLight2/SOFTWARE/README.md

 Notice that certain combinations of versions of VDP, MOS, and BBC BASIC might be incompatible.
 Meaning that you might need to upgrade or downgrade MOS, VDP, BASIC in order to run the board.
 If in doubt, use the versions we provide.

+We load the versions currently at this GitHub but the board that was not purchased directly from us might arrive with previous version of VDP and MOS.

 It is always recommended to get the latest files and instructions from the official VDP, MOS, BASIC locations listed below, however if you enounter problems use the versions we have provided, we have tested them and confirmed them to work.

     • Quark™ BBC BASIC – https://github.com/breakintoprogram/agon-bbc-basic/releases - BBC Basic interpreter
     • Quark™ MOS - https://github.com/breakintoprogram/agon-mos/releases - command line machine operating system, similar to CP/M or DOS